sg-s/xolotl/docs/reference/xolotl-methods.md

 # contributingCurrents

-This static method calculates the contributions of each current at every point in a voltage race.
-This is used internally in ``xolotl.plot`` to color voltage traces.
-The syntax is:
+**Syntax**

 ```
 curr_index = xolotl.contributingCurrents(V, I)
 ```

+**Description**

+This static method calculates the contributions of each current at every point in a voltage race.
+This is used internally in `xolotl.plot` to color voltage traces.

 where V is a vector of voltages, I is the corresponding matrix of currents